WileyIntelligentSolutions/wiley-dash-boilerplate2/README.md

 [config.py](config.py)

+Contains some settings that are not appropriate for storing in environment variables (IMO).

 Walk through the comments and set the flags as required, e.g. if you don't want to enable S3 just yet, set `DISABLE_S3 = True`.
 See [plot.ly docs](https://dash.plot.ly/) for information of authentication and privacy if you want to enabled these features.

 [search.py](search.py)

+All the search and querying functionality of your app.

 The core of your app should be a function to search or query a database, API, static file, etc. and return a set of results.
 This function should be developed and tested outside of any web app framework (otherwise you can get in a right old mess) then copy-pasted into the `search` function defined in `search.py`.  `search` must always return a dict type so that a) the data can be handled by Celery, and b) the data can be loaded into the DataTable.

 [tasks.py](tasks.py)

+Connect your functions in `search.py` to Celery and store all results persistently on S3.

 You should only need to change this code if you want to pass multiple arguments to your search function in `search.py`.
 See [Celery docs](http://docs.celeryproject.org/en/latest/userguide/calling.html) for how to implement this properly.

 [loading.py](loading.py)

+Jobs to be performed after the app is deployed.

 If your app needs to load data or run some kind of query on deployment, e.g. to populate menu options, you can include functions to do that here.

 [app.py](app.py)

+The app itself.

 Walk through this fully-commented code to customize the look, feel and functionality of your app.